 Waterbury Man Pleads Guilty to Federal Gun Charge

-Deirdre M. Daly, United States Attorney for the District of Connecticut, announced that STEPHEN GOINS, 35, last residing in Waterbury, pleaded guilty today before U.S. District Judge Victor A. Bolden in Bridgeport to one count of possession of a firearm by a convicted felon.
+Leonard C Boyle, United States Attorney for the District of Connecticut, announced that CARLTON FOX, 37, of Waterbury, pleaded guilty today before U.S. District Judge Victor A. Bolden in Bridgeport to possession of firearm in furtherance of a drug trafficking crime.

-This matter has been investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives, Bridgeport Police Department, New Britain Police Department, and Connecticut Statewide Narcotics Task Force.
-The case was prosecuted by Assistant U.S. Attorney Rahul Kale.
+This matter is being investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) and the Waterbury Police Department.
+The case is being prosecuted by Assistant U.S. Attorney Marc H. Silverman.

 This case is part of Project Safe Neighborhoods (PSN), the centerpiece of the Department of Justice’s violent crime reduction efforts.
 PSN is an evidence-based program proven to be effective at reducing violent crime.
 Through PSN, a broad spectrum of stakeholders work together to identify the most pressing violent crime problems in the community and develop comprehensive solutions to address them.
 As part of this strategy, PSN focuses enforcement efforts on the most violent offenders and partners with locally based prevention and reentry programs for lasting reductions in crime.